Whoaa512/starred/README.md

 ## Java

+- [zaboople/klonk](https://github.com/zaboople/klonk) - A text editor with an sort-of-unusual undo/redo algorithm
+- [opendatadiscovery/odd-platform](https://github.com/opendatadiscovery/odd-platform) - First open-source data discovery and observability platform.
+We make a life for data practitioners easy so you can focus on your business.
 - [vmware/differential-datalog](https://github.com/vmware/differential-datalog) - DDlog is a programming language for incremental computation.
 It is well suited for writing programs that continuously update their output in response to input changes.
 A DDlog programmer does not writ
 - [runsidekick/sidekick](https://github.com/runsidekick/sidekick) - Free and open-source live application debugger.
 Like chrome dev tools but for your backend
 - [theonedev/onedev](https://github.com/theonedev/onedev) - Self-hosted Git Server with CI/CD and Kanban